 The cave bear went extinct some 24,000 years ago.
 It was a largely vegetarian species, whose remains were mostly found in caves, hence the name.
 There is some contested evidence that ancient humans venerated the cave bear.
-They may also have contributed to its demise…
+But they may also have been responsible for its demise…

 The cave bear is one of the largest known species of bear, whose size and weight may have been comparable to the largest and heaviest bears that occur today – namely the polar bear and the kodiak bear.
 Male cave bears had estimated average weights between 400 and 500 kg (880 to 1100 lb), and female cave bears ranged from 225 to 250 kg (500 to 550 lb).
 Cave bears had wider heads than today’s bears, but they had unusually small brains relative to their body size.
 They were also mostly vegetarian, with a largely plant-based diet.

 Above: Polar bear and kodiak bear on left | Cave bear mock-up on right (by Sergiodlarosa)

 The cave bear, or Ursus spelaeus to use its Latin name, lived in Europe and Asia from around 100,000 years ago.
 The greatest abundance of cave bear remains have been found in caves from Spain to Romania, often in the lower slopes of mountainous regions such as the Pyrenees, Alps, and Carpathians.
 None have been found in northern locations such as Scotland, Scandinavia and the Baltic countries, which would have been glaciated during the Pleistocene epoch (up until around 11,700 year ago).